voxpupuli/puppet-postfix/README.md

 #### Parameters

 ##### `ensure`
 A string whose value can be any of 'present', 'absent', 'blank'.
-Default: 'present'
+Default: present.
-Example: 'blank'
+Example: blank.

 ##### `value`
 A string that can contain any text to be used as the configuration value.
 Default: Undefined.
-Example: 'btree:${data_directory}/smtp_tls_session_cache'
+Example: 'btree:${data_directory}/smtp_tls_session_cache'.

 #### Examples
 ##### Configure Postfix to use TLS as a client